anny-moose/sop-site/content/sop2/lab/netcat.en.md

 ---
 title: "Netcat"
-date: 2022-06-07T10:46:18+02:00
 ---

 # Introduction

 `netcat` is a program that can be used to perform a variety of network connections (TCP, UDP and others) and send data read from `stdin` to the connection as well as printing the data from the network connection to `stdout`.
 You can use netcat to communicate with programs that use plaintext based network protocol.
-During OPS2 classes netcat is a useful tool during labs that cover networking:  ([Lab3]({{< ref "l3">}}), [Lab4]({{< ref "l4">}}).
+During OPS2 classes `netcat` is a useful tool during lab that cover networking: ([L8]({{< ref "l8">}})).
 This way you can test your programs.

 # netcat versions